EyaKam/bibliotrack/README.md

 Bibliotrack is a production-grade University Library Management System built with modern web technologies.
 It implements industry-standard practices for scalability, security, and performance.
 The system handles everything from multi-media uploads, complex database queries, and advanced error handling to automated workflows with custom notifications.

 ---
+NB: for a better user experience, we kindly inform you, our teacher, that it would be neceassry to send us an email to approve your email if you created an account.
+Furthermore, the .env file is sent with the project zipped you need it.
+And finally, to run the project from the file zipped after the extraction, you should have node.js, and run the following commands in the terminal:1- cd ./bibliotrack/ (to make sure you are in the right directory) 2- npm install, 3-npm run dev

 ## Features